rajadhva/ClassPortal_Ruby_On_Rails/README.md

 Below are the details for the login:

 Super-Admin

-Username - super@ncsu.edu
+Username - super@ncsu.edu <br/>
 Password - Superuser

-****Note: Password for Super Admin cannot be changed as all reviewers will be logging in to the system using Super Admin
+Note: Password for Super Admin cannot be changed as all reviewers will be logging in to the system using Super Admin<br/>
-****Super Admin cannot be deleted.
+Super Admin cannot be deleted.

-<b>Features</b>
+<b>Features</b> <br/>
 --Admin
  - Admins can edit their profile.
  - Admins can view, create, edit, delete other Admins, Instructors and Students.